Subnatural-linewidth fluorescent single photons: Generalization and experimental feasibility

-The experimental progresses on quantum information technology based on the single ${}^{87}$Rb atom loaded into an optical dipole trap are reported~\cite{Volz2006_Observation, Hofmann2012_Heralded, Leent2020_Long-Distance}, which provide a promising candidate of quantum note for implementing quantum repeater and quantum network.
-One know it is a critical capability for a quantum note to generate high-quality quantum source, therefore the implementation of the ultranarrow SPS scheme proposed here based on the above experimental schemes will be of interest.
-Specifically, the closed hyperfine transition $F_{g}=1\rightarrow F_{e}=0$ of the $D_{2}$ line of ${}^{87}$Rb is driven by a circularly polarized light resonantly and the transitions between the ground-state Zeeman sublevels are driven by the magnetic field perpendicular to the direction of light propagation simultaneously, so that the narrowing SPS scheme can be achieved (see Supplemental Material \cite{Zhang_Supplemental} for more details).
-In this scheme, the coherent transition between the ground-state Zeeman sublevels can also be realized by a stimulated Raman transition alternatively.
-In addition, the SPS scheme can also be implemented based on the $\Lambda$-level structure contained in the charged GaAs and InGaAs quantum dots in Voigt magnetic field~\cite{Dutt2005_Stimulated, He2013_Indistinguishable}, where a transition between an electron-spin ground state ($|\uparrow\rangle$ or $|\downarrow\rangle$) and trion excited state ($|\downarrow\uparrow\Uparrow\rangle$ or $|\downarrow\uparrow\Downarrow\rangle$) can be driven by a laser resonantly, and the coherent transition between electron-spin ground states can be realized by magnetic field or stimulated Raman process.
-And as mentioned in Refs.~\cite{Hanschke2020_Origin, Phillips2020_Photon}, the corresponding detection of two-photon correlation of the fluorescence can be implemented in experiments by inserting a spectral filter with a certain bandwidth in the detection path.
+According to the discussion in the main text, we know that various emitters with $\Lambda$ or $\Lambda$-like structures can be used to generate subnatural-linewidth single photons.
+For instance, as a system extensively investigated and employed in quantum technologies ~\cite{Volz2006_Observation, Hofmann2012_Heralded, Leent2020_Long-Distance}, the single ${}^{87}$Rb atom loaded into an optical dipole trap is suitable for the implementation of the proposed approach because the closed hyperfine transition $F_{g}=1\rightarrow F_{e}=0$ of the $D_{2}$ line of ${}^{87}$Rb has a $\Lambda$-like structure.
+Besides, our approach can be implemented based on the $\Lambda$-shape structure contained in the charged GaAs and InGaAs quantum dots in Voigt magnetic field~\cite{Dutt2005_Stimulated, He2015_Dynamically}, where a transition between an electron-spin ground state ($|\uparrow\rangle$ or $|\downarrow\rangle$) and trion excited state ($|\downarrow\uparrow\Uparrow\rangle$ or $|\downarrow\uparrow\Downarrow\rangle$) can be driven by a laser resonantly, and the coherent transition between electron-spin ground states can be realized by a magnetic field or a stimulated Raman process.